Robustifying ML-powered Network Classifiers with PANTS

 The goal of this paper is to help network operators assess and enhance the robustness of their \netApp against adversarial inputs.
 The most critical step for this is generating inputs that can fool the \netApp while being realizable under various threat models.
 Compared to other ML models, finding adversarial inputs against \netApps is more challenging due to the existence of non-differentiable components \eg traffic engineering and the need to constrain inputs to preserve semantics and ensure reliability.
 These factors prevent the direct use of well-established gradient-based methods developed in adversarial ML (AML).

 To address these challenges, we introduce \sys, a practical white-box framework that uniquely integrates AML techniques with Satisfiability Modulo Theories (SMT) solvers to generate adversarial inputs for \netApps.
-We also embed \sys into an iterative adversarial training process that enhances the robustness of \netApps against adversarial inputs. \sys is 70\% and 2x more likely in median to find adversarial inputs against target \netApps compared to two state-of-the-art baselines, namely Amoeba and BAP.
-Integrating \sys into the adversarial training process enhances the robustness of the target \netApps by 52.7\% without sacrificing their accuracy.
-Critically, these \sys-robustified \netApps are more robust than their vanilla counterparts against distinct attack-generation methodologies.
+We also embed \sys into an iterative adversarial training process that enhances the robustness of \netApps against adversarial inputs. \sys is 70\% and 2x more likely in median to find adversarial inputs against target \netApps compared to state-of-the-art baselines, namely Amoeba and BAP. \sys improves the robustness of the target \netApps by 52.7\% (even against attackers outside of what is considered during robustification) without sacrificing their accuracy.